 AA meetings are well-known for providing a compassionate environment.
 The members have a common objective – achieve sobriety.
 In other words, you’ll be interacting with people facing the same challenges as you.

 Therefore, the individuals attending AA meetings are not there to judge you.
 The AA approach is built on mutual support, helping you renew hope and regain a sense of life purpose.
+Learn more about alcoholics anonymous meetings at Abbey Care Foundation.

 Another thing you’ll notice during AA Meetings Colorado Springs is that participants freely share their addiction experiences, weaknesses and strengthsand, strengths., etc. Some of the members have successfully overcome alcohol dependence and will discuss their recovery journey with the attendees.